 A person’s BAC will swiftly rise and peak between 30 minutes and two hours after a person stops drinking alcohol.
 (People who drink without eating generally have a BAC peak later, closer to the two-hour mark.)
 Eventually, the liver “catches up” and keeps pace with the body’s absorption, which then causes the BAC to decline gradually.

 Nevada law prohibits driving with a BAC of .08% or higher.
-But often an hour or more elapses between when police pull over a suspected drunk driver and when the suspected drunk driver finally gets arrested and booked and submits to a Nevada DUI blood test or a Nevada DUI breath test to calculate the BAC.
+But often an hour or more elapses between when police pull over a suspected drunk driver and when the suspected drunk driver finally gets arrested and booked and submits to a DUI blood test or a DUI breath test to calculate the BAC.
 Therefore, these chemical test results are innately flawed because they do not measure the driver’s BAC at the time of the driving but rather well after the driving has stopped…

 Example: Carla has a beer before driving down the Strip.
 A cop from Las Vegas Metropolitan Police Department pulls her over for a broken tail light but then smells alcohol on her breath.
-Carla refuses to take Nevada field sobriety tests (such as walking in a straight line), so the cop defiantly arrests her for DUI and books her at the Clark County Detention Center.
+Carla refuses to take field sobriety tests (such as walking in a straight line), so the cop defiantly arrests her for DUI and books her at the Clark County Detention Center.
 An hour elapses by the time she submits to a breath test, which comes back as .08%.
 Considering Carla had only one beer and was not driving impaired (the police pulled her over for a tail light, not erratic driving), it is conceivable that the .08% was a result of rising blood alcohol and that her BAC at the time of her driving was below .08%.
 If the court buys this argument, the Clark County District Attorney may agree to drop the DUI charge.

 In short, it is perfectly legal in Nevada to have a BAC of .08 or higher as long as the person is not driving.
-Nevada DUI breath tests and Nevada DUI blood tests only show what a person’s BAC is when he/she is not driving.
+Nevada DUI breath tests and Nevada DUI blood tests only show what a person’s BAC is when they are not driving.
 If a defense attorney can show that the chemical test results reflect rising blood alcohol and that the person’s BAC at the time of driving may have been below .08, the court may agree to dismiss the DUI charge.2

 Nevada defense attorneys typically employ an “expert witness” such as a forensic toxicologist to help establish the defense of rising blood alcohol.
 These experts consider all the relevant circumstances to help establish a DUI defendant’s BAC timeline.
 Some of the factors that suggest that a DUI defendant had a legal BAC at the time of driving include the following:

 - Passing PBT test: Police usually administer a “preliminary breath test” (PBT) with a breathalyzer shortly after pulling over the DUI suspect.
-If the PBT returns a BAC result below .08% but the suspect later fails the breath or blood test, this suggests his/her BAC was legal at the time of the driving but later increased due to rising blood alcohol.
+If the PBT returns a BAC result below .08% but the suspect later fails the breath or blood test, this suggests their BAC was legal at the time of the driving but later increased due to rising blood alcohol.

 - Passing field sobriety tests: Police usually have DUI suspects perform “field sobriety tests” shortly after pulling them over.
-These tests include the Nevada walk-and-turn test, the Nevada one-leg-stand test, and the Nevada Horizontal Gaze Nystagmus test.
+These tests include the walk-and-turn test, the one-leg-stand test, and the Horizontal Gaze Nystagmus test.
 If the DUI suspect passes the field sobriety test but later fails the breath or blood test, this suggests the defendant had a legal BAC at the time of the driving and that rising blood alcohol caused the failing breath or blood test results.

 - Low BAC results.
 It is illegal to drive with a BAC of .08% or higher in Nevada.
-If a DUI suspect takes a chemical test that returns a barely illegal BAC level such as .08% or .09%, it is possible that his/her “driving BAC” was legal and that “rising blood alcohol” caused the BAC to increase just above the legal limit by the time he/she submitted to the chemical test.
+If a DUI suspect takes a chemical test that returns a barely illegal BAC level such as .08% or .09%, it is possible that their “driving BAC” was legal and that “rising blood alcohol” caused the BAC to increase just above the legal limit by the time they submitted to the chemical test.
 The lower a BAC test result is, the easier it is to make this argument that the DUI suspect had a legal BAC level while driving.

 Facing DUI charges in Nevada?
 Call us for help…

-If you have been arrested for “DUI” in Nevada, call our Las Vegas criminal defense attorneys for a free consultation.
+If you have been arrested for “DUI” in Nevada, call our Las Vegas criminal defense attorneys for a consultation.
 We may be able to get the charge reduced or dismissed through negotiation, and we are ready to take this matter to trial if necessary.

-For information on California’s rising blood alcohol laws, see our article on California rising blood alcohol laws.
+In California?
+See our article on California rising blood alcohol laws.